HackTheBrain/Hacking-Rumination/README.md

 # Hacking-Rumination

-## WHO?
+## WHO?:
-Paulien Routs – Designer
+- Paulien Routs – Designer
-Delany Boutkan – Designer
+- Delany Boutkan – Designer
-Charalampos Papaloizou - Programmer
+- Charalampos Papaloizou - Programmer

 ## WHY?
 Our concept is rooted in our research on the depressed brain, rumination means a thought spiral you get into when you drop concentration and your mind starts wandering.
 When you suffer from depression this becomes a negative thought spiral and we wanted to create a product that makes sure you get some positive input when you drop concentration and your mind wanders, a positive instead of negative rumination, supporting the wellbeing of the depressed brain on a daily basis.